vanderhoornm/android-MythTV-Leanfront/README.md

 - 4K video plays at 60fps with full 4K resolution.
 This is currently not achievable with the android port of mythfrontend.
 - The application uses exoplayer, which is the player code used by youtube, Amazon Prime and others.
 As such it will be able to handle new capabilities that are released on Android TV.
-- Currently it will play recordings and videos from a MythTV backend.
+- It plays recordings and videos from a MythTV backend.
 All recordings are presented in a way that is consistent with other leanback applications.
 The first screen shows a list of recording group.
 You can drill down to a list of titles in a recording group.
 - This application uses the MythTV api to communicate with the backend.
 It needs no access to the database password, and will work on all versions of mythbackend from v29 onwards.
 It may work on older versions if the apis are available on the MythTV backend.
 - Voice search within the application is supported.
 - With backend on master or recent MythTV V30 this frontend will prevent idle shutdown on the backend.
 On older backends you need to take steps to ensure the backend does not shut down while playback is occurring.